HeardLibrary/digital-scholarship/manage/control/github/pages-urls.md

 **Domain name** The domain name is the last two pieces in the first part of a URL.
 For example, `vanderbilt.edu` is the domain name for Vanderbilt University's websites and it's composed of the *primary domain* `vanderbilt` and the *top-level domain* `.edu`.

 **Subdomain** A subdomain is an optional third piece in the first part of a URL.
 For example, the subdomain `library` is a subdomain of `vanderbilt.edu` used to form the subdomain name `library.vanderbilt.edu`.
 A common subdomain for websites is `www` (for World Wide Web) and it usually is used for the primary website of an organization, for example `www.vanderbilt.edu`.
 Domain name owners have the ability to create many subdomains.
-In the GitHub pages system, the subdomain is assigned as the user account name and appended to `github.io`.
+In the GitHub pages system, the subdomain is assigned as the user account name and prepended to `github.io`.

 **DNS** DNS stands for Domain Name System.
 It's a decentralized system that associates domain and subdomain names with Internet Protocol (IP) addresses.
 Because the system is decentralized, it may take some time (up to an hour) for changes made by your DNS provider to proliferate throughout the network.
-Thus, changes that you make will not immediately be visible when you test them in a browser.
+Thus, changes that you make may not immediately be visible when you test them in a browser.

 **DNS provider** A DNS provider is a company that manages domain names for users.
 When you "buy" a domain name, your DNS provider takes care of the technical details of associating your domain name and any subdomains with the actual place where the website is hosted.
 For example, you may have acquired a domain name from GoDaddy and are hosting your website on GitHub.
 You would go into the GoDaddy system to map your domain name to the actual website location at GitHub.
-In some cases, the same provider will host the website and manage the DNS.
+In some cases, the same provider will both host the website and manage the DNS.

 # Site URL options